oroinc/platform/src/Oro/Bundle/LayoutBundle/Resources/doc/layout_data.md

 }
 ```

 Also you can implement [AbstractFormDataProvider](../../../../Component/Layout/DataProvider/AbstractFormDataProvider.php) if you use forms.

+**IMPORTANT:**  DataProvider provider method should begin with `get`.

 Registering a data provider
 ---------------------------